Droogans/ProtractorPageObjects/README.md

 ## A closer look at promises

-Take a look at the annotated source of the [`getHeading()`](test/pages/polls/Table.js) method to get a better understanding of how Selenium handles promises.
+Take a look at the annotated source of the [`getHeading()`](test/pages/polls/table.js) method to get a better understanding of how Selenium handles promises.
 We will be constructing a custom object using this model, and it will return a promise to us.

 **Q**: *Why don't page fields (`btnSignOut`, `lnkEpikVote`, etc.) need to be unwrapped?*

->  - Astrolabe provides utilities that account for the unwrapping step, so you don't have to write it out.
+>  - Selenium does not require `findElement` function calls to unwrap.
+However, `findElements` resolves to a list of web elements, so call `.then` on the result first.

-**Q**: *Why don't you have to unwrap promises that are used in a test's `expect` function?*
+**Q**: *What does the `eventually` part mean in a test's `expect` function?*

->  - Jasmine knows how to handle promises passed into `expect`, and it will unwrap it one layer for you.
+>  - Chai's `expect` has a property, `eventually`, that knows how to unwrap a promise exactly one layer for you.

 **Q**: *How do I know if a promise is done being "unwrapped"?*